Get help for Swimming pool injuries or drowning from a Swimming Pool Accident and know about Swimming Pool Safety Act from our Lawyers

 - Malfunction of drains, decks, ladders, fences, diving boards, etc., due to neglected maintenance or improper installation

-- Poor lighting on steps / stairs or in corridors leading to or from pool area, particularly at transition areas between outdoors and indoors
+- Poor lighting on steps/stairs or in corridors leading to or from the pool area.
+It is particularly at transition areas between outdoors and indoors

 - Failure to properly treat pool water